 Visiting arrangements

-We try to be as flexible as possible in respect to visiting but our main priority is the privacy and safety of our critically care patients so sometimes restrictions are put in place.
+Our standard Visiting Hours are 1pm-7.30pm.
+However we aim to be as flexible as possible in respect to visiting but our main priority is the privacy and safety of our critical care patients.